tomusborne/generateblocks/readme.txt

 * Tweak: Clean up UnitControl display across all browsers
 * Tweak: Show all Google fonts in font family dropdown
 * Tweak: Remove top/bottom margin from Query Loop in the editor
+* Tweak: Force lowercase units in UnitControl
+* Tweak: Improve UnitControl unit visibility
+* Tweak: Show units in 2 rows
+* Tweak: Use same unit list for all UnitControl controls
 * Dev: Rebuild how block migrations run
 * Dev: Migrate spacing attributes to new spacing object attribute
 * Dev: Migrate typography attributes to new typography object attribute